-Remote meetings save money and offer flexibility and are a handy solution that’s been adopted by many companies around the world.
+Remote and hybrid team meetings save money and offer flexibility and are a handy solution that’s been adopted by many companies around the world.

 They are a very effective way to connect with your team members and clients.

 However, sometimes conducting online meetings with clients or employees from different locations can be difficult to manage.